Brazil

 The first 15 days of disability are fully sponsored by the company.
 After 15 days of paid sick leave, companies typically supplement the social security benefits to a total of 100% of an employee’s salary for the first three months of the event, then reduce it to a total of 75% for the next three months.
 Further payments may be made at the company’s discretion.
 In Brazil, benefits for occupational injury and illness are provided by the Brazilian social security system (INSS).
 Employees are covered for injuries incurred while working or commuting to and from work and for illnesses contracted due to working conditions.
 Medical expenses are covered by INSS as well.

 Workers’ compensation pensions are paid 13x per year.
-Medical and dental care is provided in the case of short-term and long-term disability, as long as the employee is part of the payroll of the company.
+Medical and dental care is provided in the case of short-term and long-term disability, as long as the employee is part of the company’s payroll.
 In the initial phase of the accident or illness that renders the insured unable to work for more than 15 consecutive days, he/she is covered under the sick leave support (short-term disability aid) provided by the Brazilian Government.
 If the insured becomes partially or permanently disabled, he/she might retire under the disabling condition, and the expenses of such retirement are paid by the Brazilian social security system (INSS).

 Paid Time Off Benefits and Conditions